 -Minimize the use of vegetable seed oils

-Use animal fat including butter and ghee (choose grass-fed aka pastured butter), coconut oil, palm oil, beef tallow etc.
+Use animal fat including butter (choose grass-fed aka pastured butter) and olive oil instead.

 -Include healthy fats and protein in your diet - your body is made of them

-Saturated fats (from healthy animals and tropical oils) are building blocks for our bodies, the safest source of energy and protect the fragile mono-unsaturated fats that we also need.
-Eat grassfed organic ruminant meat (beef, lamb, goat, bison), pastured butter or ghee, grassfed dairy, and fatty fish such as salmon and sardines.
+Saturated fats (from healthy animals and tropical oils) are building blocks for our bodies, are a source of energy and protect the fragile mono-unsaturated fats that we also need.
+Eat grassfed organic ruminant meat (beef, lamb, goat, bison), pastured butter or ghee, grassfed dairy, olive oil and fatty fish such as salmon and sardines.
+People with stain genetic traits may need to keep their saturated fat intake a bit lower than others, but contrary to long-circulated soundbites saturated fat does not "clog arteries".

 The above-mentioned meat and fish are also a safe source of proteins (apart from fats and minerals, we are made from protein!)